ddkeen/ddkeen/README.md

-👋 Hi there, I'm David, a junior Computer Science and Mathematics student at the UofSC Honors College
+👋 Hi there, I'm David, a senior Computer Science and Mathematics student at the UofSC Honors College

 🏫 **Education**<br/>
 Univeristy of South Carolina Class of 2023<br/>
 Pursuing a Double Degree in Computer Science and Mathematics<br/>
-GPA 3.965/4.000<br/>
+GPA 3.942/4.000<br/>

 🔭 **Projects**<br/>
 **Criminal Storage System** - Software Engineering Semester Team Project